Char-Hunt/Learning-Info-Sec/README.md

   - CompTIA A+

-⚡Professional Experience Snapshot: Char Hunt⚡
+### ⚡Professional Experience Snapshot: Char Hunt⚡

 Several YOE in IT professional services and IT infrastructure analysis / IT Operations / ITGC / ITSM in Business IT Support Solutions and product management throughout organizations ranging SMBs, Legal environments, Corporate
+#
+Extensive Customer Care and Customer Service / Client Services Expertise

+#

-Bachelor of Arts, Concentration:  Communications, Journalism, Digital/New Media
+Bachelor of Arts, Concentration:  Communications, Journalism, Digital/New Media, Business
+#

 Services offered: